rajapavan010/Restaurant-Recommendation-System-using-Content-based-and-collaborative-filtering/README.md

 # Restaurant Recommendations and Analysis

-This project focuses on analyzing a dataset from Swiggy to uncover insights about restaurant ratings, popular cuisines, and geographical distributions.
-It also implements various machine learning models to predict restaurant ratings and provide personalized recommendations.
+This project involves analyzing a Swiggy dataset to extract insights about restaurant ratings, popular cuisines, and geographical patterns.
+It also employs various machine learning techniques to predict restaurant ratings and provide personalized recommendations.

 ## Table of Contents
 - [Overview](#overview)